Reboot or reset the SmartThings Wifi hub

 Maybe SmartThings Wifi has been working great, but the power went out recently and you’re having trouble connecting.
 Perform a reboot through the SmartThings app to fix minor issues without losing your data.

 On your phone, open SmartThings.
-Then, touch Menu, and navigate to the Location where the SmartThings Wifi hub is saved.
-Select the hub from the list of devices, and then touch Network status.
-Touch the hub’s location (Basement, Office, etc.).
-Next, touch More Options, and then touch Reboot device.
-Touch REBOOT.
+Then, tap Menu, and navigate to the Location where the SmartThings Wifi hub is saved.
+Select the hub from the list of devices, and then tap Network status.
+Tap the hub’s location (Basement, Office, etc.).
+Next, tap More Options, and then tap Reboot device.
+Tap REBOOT.
 Your SmartThings Wifi hub will disconnect and reboot.

 Reset SmartThings Wifi